rackerlabs/docs-cloud-backup/rst/dev-guide/cloud-backup-v1/general-api-info/authentication.rst

 Your user name and password are the ones that you use to login to the Cloud Control Panel.
 After you are logged in, you can use the Cloud Control Panel to obtain your API key.

 .. note::
   If you authenticate with username and password credentials, you can set up multi-factor authentication to add an additional level of security to your account.
 This feature is not available for username and API credentials.
-For information about setting up and using multi-factor authentication, see `Multi-factor authentication`_.
+For information about setting up and using multi-factor authentication, see :rax-devdocs:`Multi-factor authentication <cloud-identity/v2/developer-guide/#document-authentication-info/use-mfa-ops>`.

 **To find your API key:**